West Caribbean Airways Flight 708: Background

-Medellín-based West Caribbean Airways started as a charter service in 1998.
-It specialized in flights to San Andrés in the Caribbean, parts of the Colombian mainland, and Central America.
+West Caribbean Airways started as a charter airline in 1998, based at Medellin, Colombia.
+It specialized in flights to the island of San Andrés in the Caribbean, parts of the Colombian mainland, and Central America.
 A few months before the accident, the airline had been fined $46,000 for lack of pilot training and failure to log required flight data.
 The airline had experienced a previous fatal accident in March 2005.

-The aircraft involved in the accident was a McDonnell Douglas MD-82, originally delivered to Continental Airlines in 1986 as N72824.
-It was put into storage for 3 years, and then sold to West Caribbean in 10 January 2005.
+The aircraft involved in the accident was a McDonnell Douglas MD-82, manufactured in 1986 and sold to West Caribbean on 10 January 2005.

 The captain of flight 708 was 40-year-old Omar Ospina, and the first officer was 21-year-old David Muñoz.
 The captain had 5,942 hours of flight experience (including 1,128 hours on the MD-82), and the first officer 1,341 hours, with 862 of them on the MD-82.